The Young Lions — Harnessing Next Generation Technologies to Help Current Cancer Patients and the Oncologists Who Treat Them

 I remember how, when I was a child, my grandmother would point to a poster in her study of two beaming men with a distinguished, even whimsical, aura.
-“Do you see those two men?” my Nonna would ask, then explain, “They are Francis Crick and James Watson.
-In 1953 they were the ones who discovered DNA, explaining how our genes are transmitted and work.
+“They were the ones who discovered DNA, explaining how our genes are transmitted and work.
 They won the Nobel Prize!
 They are the young lions of science.
 Their discovery will revolutionize medicine!”
 Then she would lean in and whisper, “But remember, it was Rosalind Franklin who provided the photographs of DNA that helped them solve the puzzle.”

-She may have been the only Nonna in Milan with a poster of Crick and Watson on her wall.
-I never forgot the poster or her inspiring words about Crick, Watson, and Franklin.
+I never forgot the poster or her inspiring words.
 I also remember words she spoke to me from her hospital bed that November as the slow drip of orange medicine, likely doxorubicin, was making her sick.
-“Carla, as you are choosing your path, think about the discovery of Watson and Crick.
-It will revolutionize how we practice medicine.
+“Carla, as you are choosing your path, think about revolutionizing how we practice medicine.
 Perhaps you will find a better way.”

 Now, sitting in my office at SEngine Precision Medicine, I find myself flanked by posters of my own.
 While my grandmother had posters of heroes, I find myself staring at their ultimate villains — the red and blue tessellated representation of ovarian and breast cancer genetic landscapes.
 The images lay bare a complex series of coded clues.